 CityLab is a partnership between the City of Albuquerque and the UNM School of Achitecture and Planning, where students work on city projects.
 Projects include innovative ideas in the areas of Architecture, Landscape Architecture and Planning designed by tomorrow's leaders.

-Here's the CityLab agreement: The city is providing about 3000 sq. ft of space downtown in the historic Sears Building (505 Central) to house students, undergraduate and graduate.
-These students will provide planning and design services for the City and will create innovative and cutting-edge proposals that will move our city forward.
+CityLab began in 2012 when UNM signed an agreement with the City to help cultivate this creative new outlet.
+The City is providing space downtown in the historic Sears Building (505 Central) to house students, undergraduate and graduate.
+These students provide planning and design services for the City and will create innovative and cutting-edge proposals that will move our city forward.

-Projects include innovative ideas in the areas of Architecture, Landscape Architecture and Planning
+- Route 66 projects to revitalize the Mother Road in the areas of Architecture, Landscape Architecture and Planning

 - 2030 District and Innovation District studio (Arch grads only)

 - Innovate ABQ and the Rail Yards redevelopment (Arch undergrads)